antonfirsov/docs/2019/11-Nov/DataFrame/DataFramePreview.md

 ```
 ![Binary Operations](BinaryOperations.PNG)

 All binary operators are backed by functions that produces a copy by default.
 The `+` operator, for example, calls the `Add` method and passes in `false` for the `inPlace` parameter.
-This lets us elegantly perform data manipulation using operators without worrying about modifying our existing values.
+This lets us elegantly manipulate data using operators without worrying about modifying our existing values.
 For when in place semantics are desired, we can set the `inPlace` parameter to `true` in the binary functions.

 Often, we read in data from an existing dataset that may contain `null` values. `DataFrame` has the `LoadCsv` method to read in csv files.
 ``` csharp